Skip to content

 10 ways to support national poetry month

-1 Poetry Movies
+1. Poetry Movies

-2 See a famous poet read.
+2. See a famous poet read.

-Seeing a famous poet read is not always easy, but if you keep your eye out, and with some luck, you will see a renowned poet lecturing at a local university.
+This is not always easy, but if you keep your eye out and are lucky, you will see a famous poet lecturing at a local university.
 Go, watch the person read.
 Buy their book.
 Get a signature.
 If you are lucky, it will impact you.
 Many of the poets I’ve seen in person have become some of my favorite poets.
 You never know how hearing poetry from a skilled poet will change your life.

-4 Buy Poetry
+4. Buy Poetry

 Yes, I know this seems small, but buying poetry and poetry anthologies is, OF COURSE, the best way to support poets.
 It is a great help to feed the poet.
 I recommend going to an independent or online bookstore and buying an unknown poet.
 Buy poetry that needs to be purchased.

-5 Take a poetry workshop.
+5. Take a poetry workshop.

 This month, if you go online, you will see dozens of poetry and writing workshops popping up in cities around you.
 Go to one!
 Read other people’s poetry and write poetry.
 Also, if you organize a workshop, please have a special night for poetry.

-6 Read
+6. Read

 Go to a poetry reading and read your work.
 Read your work on the street.
 Read your work at school.
 Read your work into your cellphone and upload it to YouTube.
 Read your poetry aloud.
 Your voice is what makes poetry real!
-Every Writer has published many amazing poets!
-Read them on our site!

-7 Listen
+7. Listen

 Go to readings.
 Watch poetry on YouTube, find poetry, and listen to it.
 Find poetry you love, play it aloud and listen, listen.

-8 Discuss
+8. Discuss

-9 Write poetry and publish it
+9. Write poetry and publish it.

 Create some poetry!
 Write, write, write.
 The only authentic way to ensure that poetry stays alive is to create it.
 Then go to our literary magazines for poetry page and send your work to magazines.
-If you publish your work, you are ensuring the livelihood of poetry.
+If you publish your work, you are insuring the livelihood of poetry.
 Please do it!

 As always, if you know of good ways to honor poetry and national poetry month, please leave comments and suggestions in the comments below!